Shishito peppers are mild to medium varieties of chili pepper that can range in color from light green to bright yellow and red when ripe.

 Whether you’re eating them raw or cooked, they are sure to bring complexity and depth to any dish they touch.

-🌶️ How To Cook With Shishito Peppers
+How To Cook With Shishito Peppers

 To make, heat a large skillet or cast iron over high heat.
-Add a tablespoon of oil and then add your peppers in a single layer; they should sizzle when they hit the hot pan.
+Add a tablespoon of oil, and then add your peppers in a single layer; they should sizzle when they hit the hot pan.

 Let them cook for 4 to 7 minutes over high heat until they are lightly browned and slightly charred, flipping them with tongs to be evenly cooked.

-Once they’re blistered and slightly charred, remove them from the heat and add them to a bowl with a pinch of sea salt and a squeeze of fresh lemon juice or lemon zest.
+Once blistered and slightly charred, remove them from the heat and add them to a bowl with a pinch of sea salt and a squeeze of fresh lemon juice or lemon zest.
 Serve hot as an appetizer or side dish.

 There are several options available.
 Padron peppers, guindilla peppers, Anaheim and Pasilla, and jalapeños have similar flavors and textures to shishito peppers.